Germany: Recent Developments in Plant Phenotyping

-During a workshop at Botanikertagung in Rostock, Germany on 17 September 2019, the current state of plant phenotyping in Germany and Europe was presented.
+During a workshop at Botanikertagung in Rostock, Germany on 17 September 2019, most recent developments in plant phenotyping in Germany and Europe were presented.

 The German Plant Phenotyping network (DPPN) is a network of three partners, who have set up a cutting-edge infrastructure including controlled and field environment facilities.
-As a next step, DPPN aims at providing access to these facilities following the success story established within the European Plant Phenotyping Network 2020 (EPPN2020), as a EU funded project that enables access to 31 different European facilities.
+As a next step, DPPN aims at providing access to these facilities following the success story established within the European Plant Phenotyping Network 2020 (EPPN2020).
 Additionally, EMPHASIS was introduced as a pan-European infrastructure aiming at the development of a sustainable pan-European infrastructure to provide access to the European plant science community.

-The workshop was complemented by four presentations of users of plant phenotyping facilities addressing:
+The workshop was complemented by four presentations of EPPN2020 users of plant phenotyping facilities addressing:

 - The importance of high throughput phenotyping in dissecting traits relevant for nutrient uptake and accumulation in legumes by Marta Vasconcelos, Universidade Católica Portuguesa, Porto, Portugal